eosnetworkfoundation/docs/glossary.md

 Multisig is a short term for multiple signatures.
 It’s used to describe the case in which one requires more than one account's permission to execute a transaction.
 Antelope provides the system account eosio.msig, which can be used to push onto the blockchain the multisig proposals and their corresponding account's permission required to approve the proposal.
 Multisig, when used properly, increases the security of an account, the security of a smart contract, and it's also the method by which Block Producers are able to affect changes within an Antelope blockchain.

 ## NET
 NET is required to store transactions on an Antelope-based blockchain.
 The amount of NET an account has is measured in bytes, representing the amount of transaction storage an account has at its disposal when creating a new transaction.
-NET is recalculated after each block is produced, based on the system tokens staked for NET bandwidth by the account.
-The amount allocated to an account is proportional with the total system tokens staked for NET by all accounts.
+NET is recalculated after each block is produced, based on how much NET bandwidth the account bought through the PowerUp model.
 Do not confuse NET with RAM, although it is also storage space, NET measures the size of the transactions and not contract state.

 ## Nodeos
 nodeos is the core Antelope node daemon that can be configured with plugins to run a node.
 Example uses are block production, dedicated API endpoints, and local development. nodeos = node + eos